Scottie Scheffler

 Subscribe now to instantly reveal our take on this news.

-Scheffler won the Memorial Tournament by four strokes over Ben Griffin after shooting a two-under 70 in the final round.
+Scheffler won The American Express by four strokes after shooting a six-under 66 in the final round.

 ANALYSIS